garyc05/inventory_mgmt/README.md

 ## Priorities
 To achieve maximum output in the limited timeframe some functionalities were prioritized over others.
 Most notably the application lacks a user interface.
-Clearly this does not meet the requirement of "Ready to use by the staff", however I don't currently spend much time on front-end development and I felt it would take all the majority my time to put a usable interface in place
+Clearly this does not meet the requirement of "Ready to use by the staff", however I don't currently spend much time on front-end development and I felt it would take the majority my time just to put a usable interface in place

 ### Prioritized